SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Preliminary and Motivation

 where $\text{Round}(\cdot)$ denotes the rounding function, $\text{Clip}(x, \text{min}, \text{max})$ restricts $x$ to the range $[\text{min}, \text{max}]$, and $D$ is a hyperparameter indicating the maximum integer output.
-By producing discrete integer outputs during training~\cite{yao2025scaling}, I-LIF enhances optimization performance while maintaining efficient 0/1 spike-driven inference at test time, as validated in~\cite{luo2024integer}.
+By producing discrete integer outputs during training~\citep{yao2025scaling}, I-LIF enhances optimization performance while maintaining efficient 0/1 spike-driven inference at test time, as demonstrated by~\citet{luo2024integer}.
+The concurrent work SpikingBrain~\citep{pan2025spikingbrain} produces integer-valued activations for efficient forward inference.
+However, this work is designed exclusively for quantized inference and does not verify end-to-end training.